joshyattridge/smart-money-concepts/README.md

 ## Disclaimer

 This project is for educational purposes only.
 Do not use this indicator as a sole decision maker for your trades.
 Always use proper risk management and do your own research before making any trades.
 The author of this project is not responsible for any losses you may incur.

+@owner: unittests do not work because we can't install pandas.
+We tried running the tests but there is a ModuleNotFoundError because pandas is missing.
+Please add pandas to the dev environment or update tests to skip pandas.